Fratoni-Mateus/Ecommerce-courses/Front-end/baseREADME.md

 To delete a user you must send an HTTP DELETE request to the address <code>/delete/:id</code> changing the ":id" for the id number of the user you want to delete.
 You need to first be logged in and send a token in the header of the request as proof of credential.
 You will receive a confirmation message if it is successful.

-## To-do list of what is known to be missing.
+#### Please check the to-do list for information of what is known to be missing.

-Adjust the userSchema to include the ownedCourses.

-Create a verification routine to prevent e-mails from being registered more than once in the Database.

-Hide the hash salt in the password fields.